danielgoulding/api-resource-collection/README.md

 #### Action Names

-There are a few types of operation set up and represented within the `ActionName` enum.
+There are a few types of API operation set up and represented within the `ActionName` enum.
 They are associated by default with the appropriate HTTP verb as follows:

 1. Get a list: `ActionName.GET_ITEMS` (GET request)
 2. Get an item: `ActionName.GET_ITEM` (GET request)